dhis2/dhis2-mobile-ui/docs/demo.md

 ![](resources/showcase.png)

-Each release of the Mobile UI has some build artifacts for some of the targets.
+Each release of the Mobile UI has artifacts for some of the targets.
 These artifacts can be found at the end of each [Release page](https://github.com/dhis2/dhis2-mobile-ui/releases) on Github, on the Assets section.

 ![](resources/assets.png)